BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 **Ron Schmelzer:** You put us on the spot.

 **Bill Raymond:** And this isn't a test.

 **Kathleen Walch:** I know.

 **Bill Raymond:** This is actually a fun little thing.
 Don't worry, this isn't a test.

 **Ron Schmelzer:** It is getting harder and harder to tell.

-**Bill Raymond:** I know.
+**AI Generated Content:** I know.
 All right, so here we go.
-I'm going to play this and hopefully you can hear the audio and if it doesn't work, we'll cut this out.

-**AI Generated Content:** In a world where technology advances at lightning speed, two powerful podcasts join forces to bring you the ultimate guide to success.
+In a world where technology advances at lightning speed, two powerful podcasts join forces to bring you the ultimate guide to success.
 From the Agile in Action with Bill Raymond Podcast learn how to improve the value your team delivers to customers using cutting edge agile techniques.
 And from the AI Today Podcast discover the secrets to delivering artificial intelligence projects on time and on budget.

 **AI Generated Content:** Together the Agile in Action and AI Today Podcast will take you on a journey to the forefront of innovation and help you stay ahead of the competition.
 Don't miss this dynamic duo available now on your favorite podcast app.